jeraldrich/blog/docs/python_go_future.rst

 While the languages themselves might be different, both follow a similar design philosophy of simplicity and practicality.
 The cross over between the two feels natural.
 The mental cost switching context between them, cheap.

-Knowing them both very well allows you to fullfill two very important and distinct stages of a product: Rapidly implement an idea to test the market adoption, and once the 10% edge cases crop up when certain scales are reached, implement the performance critical parts in Go where needed.
+Knowing them both very well allows you to fulfill two very important and distinct stages of a product: Rapidly implement an idea to test the market adoption, and once the 10% edge cases crop up when certain scales are reached, implement the performance critical parts in Go where needed.